netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Here you can choose if you want to run the module in **Sandbox Mode** to test the integration, or in **production mode**.

 You can also configure the **logging**.
-If the logging is enabled here **and** in *System → Configuration → Advanced → Developer → Log Settings*, the communication with the Busincess Customer Shipping API will be recorded in the file ``var/log/dhl_versenden.log``.
+If the logging is enabled, the communication with the DHL Parcel DE REST API will be recorded in the file ``var/log/dhl_versenden.log``.
 You can choose between three log levels:

-* *Error*: Only record communication errors between the shop and the DHL webservice.
+* *Error*: Only record communication errors between the shop and the DHL REST API.
 * *Warning*: Record communication errors and also errors related to the message content (e.g. address validation failed, invalid services selected).
 * *Debug*: Record all errors, messages, and transferred content (label PDFs). **Recommended